“The computer can’t tell you the emotional story. It can give you the exact mathematical design, but what’s missing is the eyebrows.”

 Indeed.
 And while there is no substitute for IRL connection, there should be a digital solution that better supports it.
 People are nonessential to today’s mass-market streaming experience, which trivializes the community that music both needs and necessitates.
 “There’s no way on these mass-market streaming services for fans to interact genuinely with each other, let alone with their favorite artists,” writes music journalist, Cherie Hu.
 “Those looking to foster that deeper connection are practically forced to look elsewhere.”

-Grey Matter is a community platform with new ways to discover music, express yourself, and support creators.
-We connects fans, artists, and streaming services in one place — it’s human-based music discovery and community-driven artist support.
+Grey Matter is a community platform with expressive ways to share, discover, and support the music you love.
+We connect fans, artists, and streaming services in one place — it’s human-based music discovery and community-driven artist support.
 Imagine an always fresh music feed curated by people you know and trust: friends, artists, and tastemakers.
 Imagine engaging with all of your music communities in one place.
 Imagine a digital platform with eyebrows.

 We’re assembling around the belief that music and its communities are essential, because they are.
 Interested in staying in touch?
 By all means, join us.